 The first book of a planned series, Day of the Dandelion will leave readers eagerly awaiting another glimpse into this fictional world of international intrigue, romance, and science.
 Agent Hemmings is sure to cultivate a hearty group of fans — no genetic engineering required.

 Story by Alisa Opar.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.